shivams619/end3.0_assignments/assignment-1/README.md

   <p>Backpropagation algorithm is used to effectively train a neural network using chain rule.
 In simple terms, after each forward pass through a network, backpropagation performs a backward pass while adjusting the model’s parameters (weights and biases).
 Backpropagation aims to minimize the cost function by adjusting network’s weights and biases.</p>
   <p>The derivative of a function C measures the sensitivity to change of the function value (output value) with respect to a change in its argument x (input value).
 The   derivative tells us the direction C is going.
 The gradient shows how much the parameter x needs to change (in positive or negative direction) to minimize C.
-Compute these gradients happen using chain rule.
+Computing these gradients happen using chain rule.